Tricked-dev/ascella/docs/src/pages/privacy.md

 ### What data do we save?

-- All images uploaded are saved on a namecheap vps.
+- All images uploaded are saved on a Contabo vps.
 - When you create a account using `/redeem` in the discord the following information is stored: name, discord id, account creation date and selected domain.